marcelstuder/findreferences/problem.md

         <bindingRedirect oldVersion="14.0.0.0" newVersion="15.1.0.0" />
 ```

-This resolved one of the two errors but the problem with the wrong reference cound (as long as the class library project is referenced) remains.
+This resolved one of the two errors but the problem with the wrong reference count (as long as the class library project is referenced) remains.

 ## Environment details